 The Salvation Army has provided a homeless shelter for the city of Madison since the early 1980s.
 Housing is for homeless single women and families.

-The Tuesday night MEDiC clinic provides medical services on-site and has been invaluable for treating acute illness, as well as helping patients to become established within the Madison medical community.
+The Tuesday night MEDiC clinic has been invaluable for treating acute illness, as well as helping patients to become established within the Madison medical community.

-MEDiC Physical Therapy (PT) student volunteers provide specific PT services to patients at the Salvation Army once each month.
 Salvation Army Clinic provides Reach Out and Read services to patients to encourage children's language and literacy.
-Volunteers read to children during clinic and give a new book to each child seen.
+Volunteers read to children during clinic and give a book to each child seen.

 The Southside MEDiC Clinic was established in November of 1992 under the direction of Cindy Haq, MD, in response to medical student interest in expanding clinical volunteer opportunities.